Ma Rainey's Black Bottom

 Ma Rainey's Black Bottom is a 1982 play by August Wilson, set in a recording studio in 1920s Chicago, during a recording session of the titular song by the blues singer Ma Rainey.
-The play deals with issues of race, art, religion, and the historic exploitation of Black recording artists by white producers; it is part of a ten-play Century Cycle (also referred to as The Pittsburgh Cycle) by the playwright, chronicling the 20th century African-American experience.
+The play deals with issues of race, art, religion, and the historic exploitation of Black recording artists by white producers; it is part of the ten-play Pittsburgh Cycle (also referred to as The Century Cycle) by the playwright, chronicling the 20th century African-American experience.

 Ma Rainey's Black Bottom was published in the early 1980s and premiered at the Eugene O'Neill Theater Center.
 Its Broadway debut at the Cort Theatre in 1984 won a New York Drama Critics' Circle award and garnered a Tony Award nomination for Best Play.
 In 2020, Wilson's play was adapted for film.

 Plot

 In a Chicago recording studio in 1927, Ma Rainey's band players Cutler, Toledo, Slow Drag, and Levee gather to record a new album of her songs.
 As they wait for her to arrive they tell stories, joke, philosophize, and argue.
-Tension is apparent between the young hot-headed trumpeter Levee, who dreams of having his own band, and veterans Cutler and Toledo who desire to stay true to Ma Rainey.
+Tension is apparent between the young hot-headed trumpeter Levee who dreams of having his own band, and veterans Cutler, Slow Drag, and Toledo who all desire to stay true to Ma Rainey.

 By the time Ma Rainey arrives with entourage in tow, recording has fallen badly behind schedule, enraging producers Sturdyvant and Irvin.
 Ma's insistence that her stuttering nephew Sylvester speak the title song's introduction wreaks further havoc.
 As the band waits for various technical problems to be solved, Levee and Cutler come to blows.
 Levee is then simultaneously fired by Ma for his uncompromising behavior and rejected by producer Sturdyvant when he tries to get his own record deal.
 In a rage, Levee fatally stabs Toledo, destroying any possibility of a future for himself.